hepplerj/Dissertation/ch5.dissertation.Heppler.md

 contaminated water since 1979 but made no moves to require cleanup of toxic chemicals until 1984.
 EPA documents seem to confirm the organization knew about contamination sites in 1979.
-"EPA explains what it's doing," *Times Tribune*, August 17, 1984, Folder {FILL}, Box {FILL}, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives; Environmental Protection Agency, "Superfund National Priorities List Sites in the South Bay," July 1986, 1, Folder 114, Box 4, League of Women Voters, Santa Clara County Chapter {DETAIL}, SJSU.]
+"EPA explains what it's doing," *Times Tribune*, August 17, 1984, Folder 8, Box 12, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives; Environmental Protection Agency, "Superfund National Priorities List Sites in the South Bay," July 1986, 1, Folder 114, Box 4, League of Women Voters, San Jose/Santa Clara chapter Records, MSS-2006-09-01, San Jose State University Library Special Collections and Archives.]
 Although the EPA had identified fifteen to twenty sites as eligible for the National Priority List (NPL), "not a single site has been listed . . . as a superfund site," Smith complained to Representative Norman Mineta.
 SVTC appealed